pont-us/c5-pmag-paper-data/README.md

-This repository contains material associated with the paper ‘A 4,500-year record of paleosecular variation and relative paleointensity from the Tyrrhenian Sea’, submitted for publication in *Journal of Geophysical Research – Solid Earth* by Lurcock et al. in 2018.
+This repository contains material associated with the paper ‘A 4,500-year record of paleosecular variation and relative paleointensity from the Tyrrhenian Sea’, by Lurcock et al.

 The repository contains the code and data used to produce the results described in the paper.
 The contents are as follows.